The Chamber Music Society of Lower Basin Street: Format

+Broadcast history

 The Chamber Music Society of Lower Basin Street began as a sustaining (unsponsored) half-hour feature on NBC's Sunday-afternoon schedule (4:30 p.m.
 Eastern time).
-So many listeners wrote to the network expressing approval -- and asking to see the show in person -- that in October 1940 NBC gave Lower Basin Street a Monday-evening slot in its primetime schedule.
+So many listeners wrote to the network expressing approval—and asking to see the show in person—that in October 1940 NBC gave Lower Basin Street an unsponsored, Monday-evening slot in its primetime schedule.
 Fans protested vigorously when the network sometimes pre-empted the program and even announced plans to cancel it.
 As Variety commented: "NBC has twice decided to fold the series, but each time has continued it in response to listener agitation."
 Hamilton mentioned this off-again, on-again status on the air: "Greetings, music lovers, and if we've been canceled again and you're not hearing this, please don't tell us."
 Hamilton was forced to leave the program in late 1941, when NBC reassigned him to its production department.
-He was replaced as host by announcer Jack McCarthy and then by the very man the series was burlesquing, Milton Cross.
+He was replaced as host by announcer Jack ("Dr. Giacomo") McCarthy and then by the very man the series was burlesquing, Milton Cross.

+As a sideline to the radio show, maestro Paul Lavalle brought a Chamber Music Society of Lower Basin Street stage revue to the Roxy theater in New York City, with radio host Milton Cross as master of ceremonies, beginning on February 3, 1943.
+Publicity photos for the engagement showed the orchestra members in period costumes and wearing powdered wigs.

 After two years of running as a sustaining show, Lower Basin Street found a sponsor: the Andrew Jergens Company, manufacturer of health and beauty aids.
-With a budget enhanced by Jergens, the program could now afford more "name" guest stars.
-The format drifted away from Hamilton's original, intimate concept of hot-jazz jam sessions and became a brassy big-band jamboree staged for large crowds.
+With a budget enhanced by Jergens, the program could now afford more "name" guest stars, among them Victor Borge, The Merry Macs, Danny Thomas, Connee Boswell, The Andrews Sisters, Chico Marx, and Milton Berle.
+They would engage in scripted banter with host Milton Cross.
+The format drifted away from Hamilton's original, intimate concept of hot-jazz jam sessions.
+Henry Levine's dixieland band was dismissed, and Paul Lavalle now fronted a big band.
+The show became a loud, brassy jamboree staged for large crowds.
 The Jergens advertising agency Lennen & Mitchell kept tampering with the format, and the program took a sharp nosedive.
+One of the ad agency's desperate innovations was changing the very name of the show to Basin Street Fun in November 1943.
 As Billboard reported during the show's last weeks: "It is said that the show, which has had several format changes in the past year, is a dead duck.
 The show had a high Hooper [rating] as a sustainer, but failed to come thru once it went commercial and the basic idea, hot jazz and sophisticated comedy, was junked.
 Many program men say that if the show had been left as it was, a lively session of hot jazz, it would have stayed up with the leaders."
-The show left the air in October 1944.
+The show left the air in October 1944, with Victor Borge guesting on the last two shows.

-When dixieland music became a nationwide craze in 1950, NBC returned The Chamber Music Society of Lower Basin Street to its schedule on June 8 of that year, with "Dr. Gino" Hamilton returning to the microphone.
-The series aired as a summer replacement for Judy Canova's program.